 The person at the center of this case

-Multiple organizations across critical infrastructure, government, and non-profit sectors
+Multiple organizations including critical infrastructure, government agencies, and non-profit organizations

-Justice for Multiple organizations across critical infrastructure, government, and non-profit sectors — the trail went cold in 2022, but the truth hasn't.
+Justice for Multiple organizations including critical infrastructure, government agencies, and non-profit organizations — the trail went cold in 2022, but the truth hasn't.

 Start here

-Amir Hossein Nickaein Ravari is wanted for his alleged role in a sophisticated cybercriminal conspiracy that compromised hundreds of computer networks across the United States and internationally between October 2020 and August 2022.
-Working with co-conspirators Ahmad Khatibi Aghda and Mansour Ahmadi, he allegedly gained unauthorized access to protected networks, stole sensitive data, deployed ransomware, and extorted victims—targeting critical infrastructure, government agencies, and non-profit organizations.
-Despite a federal indictment issued in August 2022, Ravari remains at large, believed to be residing in Iran, and the FBI continues seeking information on his whereabouts and activities.
+Amir Hossein Nickaein Ravari is wanted for his alleged involvement in a coordinated cybercriminal campaign that compromised hundreds of computer networks across the United States and abroad between October 2020 and August 2022.
+The conspiracy involved unauthorized network access, data theft, encryption attacks, and extortion targeting critical infrastructure, government agencies, and non-profit organizations.
+Ravari remains at large and is believed to be residing in Iran; locating him requires international cooperation and vigilance from cybersecurity professionals and law enforcement.

 Try asking